stummjr/doc.scrapinghub.com/crawlera.rst

 Sessions
 --------

+.. note:: Please be advised that the Sessions is an experimental feature and currently under development.

 Crawlera supports sessions, allowing to use the same slave for every request.
 A session has a lifetime of one hour (counting from the time of the session's last use) and each Crawlera user is limited to 10 concurrent sessions.